spencercjh/sync-leetcode-today-problem/README.md

 ![Lint and Test](https://github.com/spencercjh/sync-leetcode-today-problem/workflows/Lint%20and%20Test/badge.svg)

-Today Problem (official graphql operation name is Today Record) is a feature only at leetcode-cn.com
+Today Problem (official graphql operation name is Today Record) is a feature only at leetcode-cn.com.

-## Parameters

-### Optional

-- github_token
-- repository
-- branch
-- user

-### Required

-- language: which language of code snippet you want to generate.
-- need_test: whether need test file
+This action will create a source file and a test file(optional) of the problem.
+Currently the file path is not configurable.
+(A configurable path for file generation would greatly increase the flexibility of this Action.
+I will solve it in the near future.)
+For example, in Cpp and Python, files are added to the root directory, the Pytest files are created in test directory.
+It takes you a little time to get more info from the example.

+This action can be used not only in empty repo, but also in your existing leetcode solutions repository.

 ## Supported languages right now